Bill Gates totally predicted Netflix in 1994 Playboy interview

-Today Microsoft founder and former CEO Bill Gates spends a lot of time on a joint health and education initiative with his wife, the Bill & Melinda Gates Foundation.
+Today, Microsoft co-founder and former CEO Bill Gates spends a lot of time on a health and education initiatives supported by his foundation.
 But back in the early 1990s, Gates was hard at work developing the earliest Microsoft Office and Windows software.

 He also gave a 1994 interview with Playboy where he basically predicted the future of information sharing on the internet.
 Here's an excerpt: